What is stormwater?

 Where does stormwater go?

 As stormwater runoff flows over land and hard surfaces, it picks up sediment, contaminants, litter, nutrients, and other pollutants, which then discharge into the waterways, untreated.
-Unmanaged stormwater could affecting Merriam's waterways by causing water pollution, streambank erosion, and flooding issues.
+Unmanaged stormwater affects Merriam's waterways by causing water pollution, streambank erosion, and flooding issues.

 What can I do to help reduce stormwater runoff?